 You see, Majorca is an island that’s got a little something for everyone!
 It’s the kind of place where you can hike the mountain ranges, explore the best beaches and visit the historic little villages.
 It really is beautiful and totally worth heading around the whole island.

 After all, the island is the largest of the Balearic Islands and quite expansive, too.
 Trust me, you’ll realise how big Majorca is once you arrive.
+With that in mind, take a look at some of the best things to do in Majorca.
+Have the best trip!

 1.)
 Palma

-Definitely the biggest city in Majorca, Palma is a pretty cool place to go if you want to find some cool bars, restaurants and a heap of history.
+The biggest city in Majorca, Palma is a pretty cool place to go if you want to find some cool bars, restaurants and a heap of history.

 Oh, and remember you can go on a tour and scale the terraces of the Cathedral of Majorca; the views are immense.
 It’s easily one of the best things to do in Majorca if you love stunning views.